Tomshiii/ahk_wiki/Latest/Classes/UIA.md

 ***

 # <u>`class Premiere_UIA {`</u>
-The class file itself (located `..\lib\Classes\Editors\Premiere_UIA.ahk`) contains code required to systematically parse a json file (located `..\Support Files\UIA\values.ini`) and turns each value for the currently set Premiere version into a class variable that other scripts can initialise and call on.
+The class file itself (located `%AppData%\tomshi\lib\Classes\Editors\Premiere_UIA.ahk`) contains code required to systematically parse a json file (located `..\Support Files\UIA\values.ini`) and turns each value for the currently set Premiere version into a class variable that other scripts can initialise and call on.

 > [!Caution]
 > For this system to work, the correct `Premiere Pro` version **MUST** be set in `settingsGUI()`.